2009 Chrysler Sebring

 The dashboard styling carries the motif of the Chrysler winged crest, or at least that's what the designers say.
 It's a stretch, but if you look at it kind of sideways, it works.
 Picture the winged crest from the grille magnified, say, 100 times, then with the wings severely cropped.
 Drape this image over the dash, so about half lies on top and the other half hangs down the front, add a couple cut lines, mold in a bead for some character and a hood to shade the black-on-white gauges, and there you have it.
 Speakers sit on top of the dash, with the vent registers outboard in a contrasting surround.

 The speedometer, tachometer and fuel level and engine coolant gauges are clustered in three pods.
-The center stack houses the audio and climate controls, which are easy to use, a classic analog clock and, when ordered, the MyGIG screen with navigation system display.
+The center stack houses the audio and climate controls, which are easy to use, and a classic analog clock.

 In-cabin storage compares favorably with the class.
 Besides the two cup holders in the front center console, a bottle holder is molded into each of the sedan's rear door map pockets.
 Front door map pockets are a bit shallow for anything besides, well, maps.
 The glove box door is damped, so it doesn't bruise an unwary passenger's shins.
 The bi-level bin in the front center console provides a power point, supplementing another in a covered compartment forward of the shift gate where the optional ashtray and lighter fit when ordered.
 A thoughtful feature: One power point is wired to the battery and on all the time, which is good for charging cell phones and such.
 The front center armrest adjusts fore and aft over a range of about three inches, which is helpful for drivers of short stature, but a height adjustment would be helpful, too.

 The quality of the materials is consistent with the car's price range: good, not great, and it looks better than it feels.
 Fit and finish is a grade above, with consistent and close tolerances between panels.
-The Touring model's trim finish of satin silver and chrome had the most eye appeal for us.
+The Touring model's trim finish had the most eye appeal for us.
 The Limited model's combination of tortoise shell and chrome did not look real.

 The Sebring convertible is nice for a leisurely drive on a sunny day and pulls duty as a regular commuter with a fun side, but it's less sporty than the sedan.
 It's fully 400 pounds heavier, and that weight affects handling and engine performance.
 While we found the 2.4-liter four-cylinder engine reasonably responsive in the sedan, even the 2.7-liter V6 seemed to struggle in the convertible, sounding very busy while not getting much done.
-The weight of the convertible also drops fuel economy by one or two miles per gallon.
+The weight of the convertible also drops fuel economy.

-The larger, 3.5-liter V6 comes with a modern six-speed automatic that delivers the level of performance many expect in a car with the Sebring convertible's aspirations.
+The larger, 3.5-liter V6 comes with a modern six-speed automatic that delivers the level of performance many expect in a car with the Sebring's aspirations.
 In the sedan, the 3.5-liter V6 provides fine power, though it is outperformed by the V6s offered by Honda, Toyota, Nissan, Saturn, and Pontiac.

 Inside the sedan, road, tire and wind noise are noticeable, but they don't interrupt conversation.
 The Toyota Camry and Hyundai Sonata are quieter.

 The Sebring convertible isn't as quiet as the sedan, of course, but it isn't noisy underway.
-Among the convertibles, road noise is best suppressed by the retractable hardtop.
+Of the two convertibles, the soft or hard top, road noise is best suppressed by the retractable hardtop.
 At freeway speeds with the top down, voices needn't be raised for conversation between front seat passengers.
 The optional wind blocker helps keep hair and dangly earrings from being mussed too much.
 The soft tops flutter lightly at freeway speeds.
 Integrating the front seatbelt's shoulder strap into the seatback keeps it from flapping in the wind when the window is down, a nice feature.

 For commuting, every Sebring rides smoothly, with good balance between the front and rear suspensions over uneven pavement.
 Rough pavement produces some cowl shake in the convertible, less with the top up; the hardtop quells the shudders best.

-Steering feel is confident, both on and off center.
+Steering feel is confident, both on and off-center.
 Cornering is surprisingly well mannered in the sedan, allowing minimal body roll.
-Compared to the sedan, the convertible is more prone to understeer, a tendency to plow straight ahead instead of biting in sharp, fast turns.
+Compared to the sedan, the convertible is less responsive at turning into sharp, fast corners.
 Directional stability is good in both body styles, though the convertible feels unbalanced in quick left-right-left transitions; our guess is this may result from much of the weight from the convertible top's hardware and some of the added bracing being positioned relatively high behind the rear seat.
 At elevated speeds, there's a touch of wallow before the suspension takes a set, but then the car is stable.
 When cornering loads have compressed the suspension, it tracks cleanly through fast corners.
 There's also some float at speed on an interstate, but not to an unsettling extent.
 While not quite as at home in non-commute environs, the Sebring is not all that flustered by a twisty, two-lane country road.
-The sizeable footprint of the available low-profile tires delivers precise turn-in and above-average grip through tight t
+The sizeable footprint of the available low-profile tires delivers precise turn-in and above-average grip through tight turns.

 NewCarTestDrive.com correspondent Tom Lankard reported from Palm Springs and Santa Monica, California, with correspondent Kirk Bell reporting from Chicago.